KnowEnG/pgenmi/README.md

 This github page contains pGENMi code to associate TFs with Drugs.
 The original paper in which v1 was applied is published in Genome Research https://www.ncbi.nlm.nih.gov/pubmed/29898900.

-### Making
+### Make
 Modify Makefile with your platforms specific needs.
 This code uses C++11.
 The given Makefile assumes a .obj and bin directory.
 Simply make all as below:

     make all

-This should produce pgenmi which is the main program that produces output on the likelihoods for various models, by default two: one with all (H_ALL) features and one with only the intercept (H_0 or H_NULL or H_NULL_X0).
+This should produce pgenmi which is the main program that produces output on the likelihoods for various models, by default two: one with all (H_ALL or H_FULL or H1) features and one with only the intercept (H0 or H_0 or H_NULL or H_NULL_X0).

+It should also produce postodds which is a program that, given model strings and data file, outputs posterior probabilities for each gene's latent variable being 1 contingent on the model parameters and evidences and pvalues.
+It should also produce posterior odds, which are simply the ratio of two seperate models' posterior on a given gene.
+The rest of the README.md will talk about pgenmi, but it will be updated in the future to include postodds.

 ### Input Data

-The format of the data to pgmllr is TSV.
+The format of the data to pgenmi is TSV.
 It includes a header like below:
 ```
 GENE    PVAL    A0  A1  A2
 GENE_A  0.01    1   1   0